 Deb joined the Center for Career Development in March 2010 as an Assistant Director of Counseling & Programs.
 In her role, Deb counsels students, as well as facilitates workshops and programs on a number of topics from networking, resume and cover letter writing, interviewing, and more.
 She has a bachelor of arts in French and French literature from the University of Wisconsin and a master of science in human resource development from Northeastern University.
 She is fluent in French and loves practicing other languages as well, including German and Spanish.
 She enjoys baking for fun occasions and practicing yoga.
 She loves animals and has a black cat with a one-inch tail.

-Doug is an Assistant Director for Counseling & Programs and counsels students and alumni, as well as facilitates workshops and programs on a number of topics including networking, resume and cover letter writing, graduate school, and more.
+Doug is Director of the Career Development Office at BU's College of Engineering.
+He previously served as an Assistant Director for Counseling & Programs at the Center for Career Development where he counseled students and alumni, as well as facilitated workshops and programs on a number of topics including networking, resume and cover letter writing, graduate school, and more.
 He received his bachelor of arts in economics from Brown University, his master of arts in philosophy from Tufts University, and pursued doctoral studies in philosophy at Harvard University.
 Outside of work, Doug’s interests include sports, politics, and the arts.
 He also enjoys camping with his family and coaching youth soccer, baseball, and basketball.

 Heather is the Recruiting Manager and joined the Center for Career Development in December 2005.
 Prior to her arrival, Heather worked in corporate human resources departments, specifically on the university and college relations programs.
 With a background in helping students find intern, co-op, and entry-level full-time positions, Heather seeks to bridge the gap between students and employers.
 She holds a bachelor of arts in religion from Mount Holyoke College.
 Outside of work, she enjoys cooking and gardening.